watt-bit/overclock/README.txt

 ## ✨  What Is OVERCLOCK?

 OVERCLOCK lets you model, simulate, and analyze watt-bit infrastructure — everything from natural gas and solar arrays feeding GPU clouds to grid-export revenue plays — over a full 8760-hour year.

+A rich and high-impact user experience driven by opinionated design and configuration, careful attention to detail, more than 50 original graphics assets, and input from dozens of subject matter experts.

 ---

 ## 🚀  Core Features

 1. **Visual Modeling**
    * Drag-and-drop components (Generator, Battery, Grid Import/Export, Bus, Load, Cloud, Solar, Wind, Props).
    * **C** to create a connection, **A** to Autoconnect All.
-   * Properties panel fixed at right for live edits.
+   * Properties panel allows configuration of deep component operational simulation with multiple smart modes per component.
+Defaults "just work".
+   * Powerlandia data sets offer moderate-fidelity simulations "out of the box".

 2. **Time-Based Simulation**
    * **Space** – run/pause; **R** – reset.